jiegec/awesome-stars/README.md

 - [cs01/gdbgui](https://github.com/cs01/gdbgui) - Browser-based frontend to gdb (gnu debugger).
 Add breakpoints, view the stack, visualize data structures, and more in C, C++, Go, Rust, and Fortran.
 Run gdbgui from the terminal and a new tab will ope
 - [oznu/homebridge-config-ui-x](https://github.com/oznu/homebridge-config-ui-x) - The Homebridge UI.
 Monitor, configure and backup Homebridge from a browser.
 - [vuetifyjs/vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Material Component Framework for Vue
-- [signalapp/Signal-Desktop](https://github.com/signalapp/Signal-Desktop) - Signal — Private Messenger for Windows, Mac, and Linux
+- [signalapp/Signal-Desktop](https://github.com/signalapp/Signal-Desktop) - A private messenger for Windows, macOS, and Linux.
 - [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
 - [rrweb-io/rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web
 - [acro5piano/typed-graphqlify](https://github.com/acro5piano/typed-graphqlify) - Build Typed GraphQL Queries in TypeScript without the code generation